New at Maribel Grain Company

 Maribel County Diner

-Come check out our new family style resturant being managed by I-43 One Stop.
-Now open daily.
-Bring the family and stop by as they serve breakfast, lunch and weekend dinners.
+Come check out our new family style resturant being managed by Wendy Boncher.
+Now open daily at 6am.
+Bring the family and stop by as they serve breakfast, lunch and some evening dinners.
+Now serving Broasted Chicken on Wednesday, Saturday and Sunday.

-Friday Dinners will include Fish specials and stay tuned to I43 facebook page to see what the weekly Saturday night specials are!
-Scott is still looking for modivated, smiling faces to fill the staffing positions at the new diner!
-Stop at I43 to receive more info!
+Friday Dinners will include Fish specials and stay tuned to I43 facebook page to see what the daily specials are!
+Wendy is still looking for modivated, smiling faces to fill the staffing positions at the diner!
+Stop in at diner to receive more info!

 Now Hiring!!